crowdtainer/landing-page/content/post/CanWeDoBetter.md

 The picture below was taken on 23rd December 2018 from our family's farm.

-{{< figure src="/images/Coffee_grains_20181223.jpg" title="The first coffee beans are starting to develop for 2019's harvest" >}}
+{{< figure src="/images/Coffee_grains_20181223.jpg" title="The first coffee beans of 2019's harvest" >}}

-As you can see, the trees are already packed with green coffee fruits.

-If you **feel compelled enough** (as we do), this next crop will be different from all the others: instead of being sold to local traders, the beans you see above will be sold through a community of people like you who cares about what they drink, and all the people involved in the process.
+If you **feel compelled enough** (as we do), this year's crop will be different from all the others: instead of being sold to local traders, our beans will be sold through a community of people like you who cares about what they drink, and all the people involved in the process.

 For that, we need to bootstrap this trust relationship. **Be part of this story, join Crowdtainer on our first attempt to create a more fair link between farmers, roasters, and coffee drinkers**.